Northern Ireland import requirements for restricted food stuffs

 Fishery products are all animal products derived from fish.
 Aquaculture is a type of fishery product that has been farmed.

 If you import aquaculture, consignments need to undergo pre-shipment checks for the presence of malachite green, crystal violet and their metabolites.
 Aquaculture must be accompanied by a signed declaration with the analytical results from the Chinese competent authority.

 For full controls and a complete list of controlled products see the Commission Decision 2002/994/EC.

-Importing produce from Japan
+Importing aquaculture from India

 Food from certain countries post Chernobyl

 Import restrictions apply to a number of food and feed products originating in non EU countries following the accident at the Chernobyl nuclear power station.

 These restrictions are listed in Regulation 2020/1158, and include certain mushrooms and fruit of the genus Vaccinium.

 These products require official certification from the Great Britain (GB) competent authority to accompany the movement of goods from GB to NI.

 Pre-notification is required, using TRACES NT and a CHED-D.